lamini-ai/lamini-examples/prompt_engineering.md

 ### Repsonse Lengths

 It is not uncommon for a model to produce sentences that are too long or incomplete, influenced by various factors such as prompt complexity and training data.
-Similarly, the model may produce a responses shorter than your desired length.
+Similarly, the model may produce responses shorter than your desired length.

 Here are a few techniques to get the desired output lengths.
 * Specify desired length: